Mountain Gorilla and Baby by artists Gillie and Marc

 Endangered

-Mountain gorillas are very social, living in tight-knit family groups made up of females, infants, a few younger subordinate males, and one dominant male, the great silverback.
 The silverback is huge with a large silver saddle on the base of his back which he develops around the age of 12, giving him his name.
 His job is to protect his family.
 He will lead them to different spots to feed, mediate conflicts within the group, and protect them from outside threats such as leopards, other gorillas, or humans.
-He will do whatever it takes to protect his family, even if it means he will lose his own life.
-These incredible fathers are also often the ones who will take in orphans when their mother has died, providing them with lots of love and letting them sleep in his nest.
-Some have also been known to be able to remove snares from poachers from the hands and feet of his family.
+He will do whatever it takes to protect his family, even if it means risking his own life.
+These incredible fathers are often the ones who will take in orphans when they lose their mother, providing them with lots of love and letting them sleep in his nest.
+Some have also been known to remove snares from the hands and feet of his family left behind by poachers.

-Mountain gorillas are very endangered with around 1,000 remaining in the wild.
-It was thought that they would become extinct by the end of the 20th century.
-But through hard work and incredible conservation work, the population of mountain gorillas grew.
-It is now the only gorilla species in the world to have an increasing population.
-There are still many threats to their survival.
+Nonetheless, there are still many threats to their survival.
 The biggest threat is habitat loss.
-As people move into their home, they clear the forests for agriculture and livestock, even in protected areas.
+As humans expand into their homeland, they clear the forests for communities, agriculture and livestock, even in protected areas.
 This makes it harder for the gorillas to find food but also threatens their genetic diversity as groups become increasingly more isolated.
 Another major threat is war.
-The war in Rwanda in the ’90s and now the ongoing civil conflict in DRC have had a huge effect on the gorillas.
-With refugees fleeing to the Virunga Mountains, it causes habitat destruction, poaching, and also makes it very difficult for conservation workers to come in as rebels make it dangerous.
-This close contact with humans is also a problem for transfer of disease.
-With such similar DNA, mountain gorillas are susceptible to many of the same illnesses but do not have the same immunity.
+The war in Rwanda in the ’90s and the now ongoing civil conflict in DRC have had a huge effect on the gorillas.
+With refugees fleeing to the Virunga Mountains, it causes habitat destruction, poaching, and also makes it very difficult for conservation workers to come in and protect as rebels threaten their visit.
+With such similar DNA, this close contact with humans is also a problem for the transfer of disease, mountain gorillas are susceptible to many of the same illnesses but do not have the same immunity.
 Mountain gorillas have been known to die from the common cold.
-Poaching is not so much of a threat but they are being killed for their heads, hands and feet which are sold to collectors and they are often caught in snares set for other animals.
-The infants are also being caught and sold to zoos, researchers, and as pets, fetching up to $5,000 on the black market.
+Poaching is not so much of a threat but they are still being killed for their heads, hands and feet which are sold to collectors and are often caught in snares.
+The infants are also being caught and sold to zoos, researchers, and even as pets, fetching up to $5,000 on the black market.

 HOW TO HELP